matthewaubert/todo-list/README.md

    1. Bundle my CSS

 1. Brainstorm what properties my task objects will have:
-   - title
+   - name
    - dueDate
    - priority
    - notes
    - project
-   - folder
    - checkList

 1. Brainstorm what properties my project objects will have:
-   - title
-   - dueDate
+   - name
    - notes
-   - folder
+   - array of tasks

 1. Brainstorm what properties my folder objects will have:
+   - name
-   - title
+   - array of projects

 1. Organize my tasks into projects.
 There should be a "default" project and the functionality to create new projects and reorganize task items.